 Make Makhan - There are three things Krishna loved as a child: his mother, Radha and makhan (cultured butter).
 It's said that he practically lived off of it but I guess when you're a God, you can get away with a really poor diet (#NoJudgement).
 To see why Krishna was obsessed with makhan, there's only one way to find out: eat it!
 But rather than buy it from an Indian grocery store, why not turn it into a fun activity with the kids and make it at home?
 Check out this recipe from a Masterchef herself, Hetal Vasavada on how to make homemade makhan.

-Listen to Flute Instrumentals - since Krishna always used to put everyone into a trance with his bansari beats, get into zen (or dance) mode with these personal picks of mine: - Kisna - OMG (Oh My God) - Krrish - Bol Na Halke Halke - Ishq Hua Listen to this music as you're making makhan, baking a cake, dressing up the kiddos, or doing any of one of these aforementioned activities.
-But with music as soothing as this, do you really even need an excuse to listen to it?
+Listen to Flute Instrumentals - since Krishna always used to put everyone into a trance with his bansari beats, get into zen (or dance) mode with these personal picks of mine: - Kisna - OMG (Oh My God) - Krrish - Bol Na Halke Halke - Ishq Hua.
+Listen to this music as you're making makhan, baking a cake, dressing up the kiddos, or doing any of one of these aforementioned activities.
+Or better yet, check out our Shhhanti Musical Crib Mobile's Music Box which comes with over an hour of instrumental music (made from piano, guitar or flute only) for something both you and your kids can enjoy together.
+With music as soothing as this, do you really even need an excuse to listen to it?

-Bake a Cake and Sing Happy Birthday - OK, so this technically isn't specific to Janmashtami, but I did this for Hanuman Jayanti recently with my daughter, and it was a hit!
+Bake a Cake and Sing Happy Birthday - OK, so this technically isn't specific to Janmashtami, but I did this for Hanuman Jayanti recently with my kids, and it was a hit!
 My mom made seero (sooji halwa), molded it into the shape of a small bowl and lay it flat on a plate, put a candle on it and sang happy birthday.
 (I told my daughter that Hanuman has a special song that we have to sing so we listened to the Hanuman Chalisa as well).
-For Janmashtami, we'll swap singing Happy Birthday with the Maha Mantra, which goes like this:
+We place our respective birthday boy (or birthday girl) plush toy in front of the cupcake, seero (or whatever treat we choose) and sing "happy birthday."
+For example, during Hanuman Jayanti, we sang the song to our Baby Hanuman plush toy and we'll now sing it to our Baby Krishna plush toy.
+But of course, for Janmashtami, we'll swap singing Happy Birthday with the Maha Mantra, which goes like this:

 Hare Krishna Krishna Krishna,